observablehq/framework/docs/config.md

 ## dynamicPaths <a href="https://github.com/observablehq/framework/pull/1523" class="observablehq-version-badge" data-version="prerelease" title="Added in #1523"></a>

-The list of [parameterized pages](./params) to generate, either as a (synchronous) iterable of strings, or a function that returns an async iterable of strings if you wish to load the list of dynamic pages asynchronously.
+The list of [parameterized pages](./params) and [dynamic pages](./page-loaders) to generate, either as a (synchronous) iterable of strings, or a function that returns an async iterable of strings if you wish to load the list of dynamic pages asynchronously.

 ## head